kurtkrafft1/Daily-Journal/README.md

 4. DO NOT CLOSE THIS TERMINAL

 STEP FOUR
-1. in the root directory (daily-journal) in your terminal enter this command in `hs -o`
+1. in the root directory (daily-journal) in your terminal enter this command in `hs`
+2. IMPORTANT!!!! whatever port you are using, you must go to `localhost:{your port number here}` in order for it to work `hs -o` wont work.
 2. enjoy my and now your journal!